Australian freshwater crocodile, Johnstone's crocodile, Freshie, Freshwater crocodile, Australian freshwater crocodile, Johnstone's crocodile, Freshie

 F

 The freshwater crocodile is an Australian reptile.
-The species inhabits rivers, creeks, freshwater wetlands, swamps and billabongs of Western Australia, Queensland, and the Northern Territory.
+The species inhabits rivers, creeks, freshwater wetlands, swamps, and billabongs of Western Australia, Queensland, and the Northern Territory.

 These reptiles are night hunters, meanwhile being active by day.
-Freshwater crocodiles use so-called "sit-and-wait" technique of hunting, unexpectedly attacking the prey by quick sideways motion of the head.
+Freshwater crocodiles use the so-called "sit-and-wait" technique of hunting, unexpectedly attacking the prey by quick sideways motion of the head.
 Those, living in areas with constant availability of water, are active throughout the year.
 In the meantime, those, exposed to drought during the dry winter season, tend to become dormant.
 During the winter, the crocodiles find shelter in dens, dug into the creek bank, where a group of these animals can be seen using the same den.
-Freshwater crocodiles, living in captivity, are not tolerant to their own kind, often showing extremely aggressive behavior towards one another.
+Freshwater crocodiles, living in captivity, are not tolerant of their own kind, often showing extremely aggressive behavior towards one another.
 Those, living in the wild, are typically dominated by a large male, who tends to attack and bite the tails of lower-ranked crocodiles, thus establishing dominance.
-When threatened on land, the reptile quickly flees by fast gallop, entering into the water, where the animal feels safe.
+When threatened on land, the reptile quickly flees by fast galloping, entering into the water, where the animal feels safe.

 Freshwater crocodiles have a polygynous mating system, where each male mates with more than one female.
 About 3-6 weeks after mating, typically between August and September, the female digs a nest: she chooses a place along the river bank and digs a hole in a sand embankment.
 She usually lays the eggs at night.
 The amount of eggs per clutch varies from 13 to 20.
 As the offspring hatch out (in about 65-95 days), the female carries them to the water in its mouth.
 Over a short period of time, the female remains with the young, protecting and caring for them, after which she leaves her offspring on their own.
-Male freshwater crocodiles reach sexual maturity at 16-17 years old, whereas females - a little bit earlier - at 11-14 years of age.
+Male freshwater crocodiles reach reproductive maturity at 16-17 years old, whereas females - a little bit earlier - at 11-14 years of age.

 The primary threat to these crocodiles is habitat destruction due to agricultural development.
 Freshwater crocodiles also suffer from illegal hunting, which significantly decreases the population of this species.

 These reptiles form an important link in the food chain of freshwater and estuarine ecosystems of their habitat.
 Thus, they are top predators of their range, consuming a variety of animal species.
-On the other hand, their hatchlings and juveniles become prey for other animals of the area, including goannas, barramundi, feral pigs, sea eagles, turtles as well as other crocodiles.
+On the other hand, their hatchlings and juveniles become prey for other animals in the area, including goannas, barramundi, feral pigs, sea eagles, turtles as well as other crocodiles.
 This makes Freshwater crocodile both predator and prey, due to which the animal helps keep a wetland ecosystem healthy, which, in turn, maintains the fishery healthy.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...